RicardoLeijaTec/IntelligentRobotics/README.md

 # IntelligentRobotics
- Code of the Implementation of intelligent robotics course projects of our team.
+ Code of the Implementation of intelligent robotics course project of our team.